-Provision for warranty-related costs are recognised in accordance to the terms stipulated in shipbuilding contracts and in respect of anticipated additional claims from customers.
+Provision for warranty-related costs are recognised when the product is sold in accordance to the terms stipulated in shipbuilding contracts and in respect of anticipated claims from customers.
 Initial recognition is based on historical experience.
+The initial estimate of warranty-related cost is revised annually.